Bird in Flight Prize ¦

 ¬ international ¤ award for innovative approach to telling a story through a phÞtograph

 The concept of the Bird in Flight Prize is to support photographers who think outside the box of traditional artistic standards.
 Our contest is not about photoprojects that cater to the existing general demand.
 It’s about discovering new ways to tell a story using the means and tools of photography.
 We encourage artistic freedom and diversity therefore we don’t impose time constraints upon our participants.
 We do not limit them in their choices of subjects and creativity methods.
 We also allow image editing as well as the usage of other images [as long as the copyrights are being observed].

-The jury of the Bird in Flight Prize ‘19 include photographers, artists, curators and photo editors from Amsterdam, Paris, Zurich and Chiang Mai.
+The jury of the Bird in Flight Prize ‘20 includes curators, photographers, artists, and photo editors from the UK, the Netherlands, Spain, Poland, and Sweden.

 First prize is €2000

-The jury will select one winner out of the ten participating photographers from the shortlist.
+The jury selects one winner out of the ten participating photographers from the shortlist.

 This nomination will consist of 30 photoseries selected by the editorial board of Bird in Flight.
 A winner will be chosen by open voting through the contest website.

 - We only accept photoseries of 5-12 photographs.
-If needed, authors may choose to Upload any other media file [not to exceed 200 megabytes combined].
+If needed, authors may choose to Upload any other media file [Up to 40 megabytes each].

 - Photographers from all over the world are welcome to participate.

 - All are welcome to apply more than once or as many times as you’d like.